jewelsofthought/neshama/site/personal/poems/truly_beloved.md

 What if galaxies are like cells of the body?
 Of the body of Elohim.

 Intricate webs twirl between,
-Each through connected.
+Each thoroughly connected.

-Inner beast is the desire to devour everything;
+The inner beast needs to devour everything;
 Being human is constraining those desires,
 And the highest form of this is constraint in service to the Divine.